meilisearch/meilisearch-rails/README.md

 ```
 #### Conditional indexing

-You can control if a record must be indexed by using the :if or :unless options
+You can control if a record must be indexed by using the `:if` or `:unless` options
-As soon as you use those constraints, add_documents and delete_dpcuments calls will be performed in order to keep the index synced with the DB.
+As soon as you use those constraints, add_documents and delete_documents calls will be performed in order to keep the index synced with the DB.
 To prevent this behavior, you can create a `will_save_change_to_#{attr_name}?` method.

 ```ruby
 class Book < ActiveRecord::Base